khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Production-Management-Platform-QA/Bug-Reports/BUG-001-Director-Availability-Event.md

 ## Retest

-The issue was later fixed and successfully retested in the test environment.
+The issue was fixed and successfully retested in the test environment.